ihcsim/kubernetes-terraform-secured/README.md

 ### etcd3
 The number of etcd3 instances to be provisioned in the cluster can be altered using the `etcd_count` Terraform variable.

 The etcd3 cluster is only accessible by nodes which are part of the cluster.
-All peer-to-peer and client-to-server communication is encrypted and authenticated by using self-signed CA, private key and TLS certificate.
+All peer-to-peer and client-to-server communications are encrypted and authenticated using the self-signed CA, private key and TLS certificate.

-Every etcd instance's `data-dir` at `/var/lib/etcd` is mounted as a volume to a [DigitalOcean block storage](https://www.digitalocean.com/products/storage/).
+Every etcd instance's data directory at `/var/lib/etcd` is mounted as a volume to a [DigitalOcean block storage](https://www.digitalocean.com/products/storage/).

-On every droplet, the `etcdctl` v2 client is configured to target the etcd cluster.
+For testing purposes, the `etcdctl` v2 client on every etcd droplet is configured to target the etcd cluster.
+For example,
 ```sh
 $ doctl compute ssh etcd-00
 Last login: <redacted>